fukamachi/cl-dbi/README.markdown

                    "SELECT * FROM somewhere WHERE flag = ?
 OR updated_at > ?")))
       (dbi:execute query 0 "2011-11-01"))

+## Description

+CL-DBI is intended to provide the same interface for each database.

+Not only, you don't have to learn each API of databases anymore, but this layer is especially convenient when you want to use the different database by environment.

+For example, your application had better to use efficient database such as MySQL on the production environment, but you may want to use SQLite3 on your machine.
+In that case, all what you have to do is only to rewrite calling `dbi:connect`.

 ## Installation

+This library will be available on Quicklisp when ready to use.

 ## API